 500 Mercer Road, Princeton, NJ 08540

 This location has been a National Historic site since 1991, and it houses the most extensive collection of fluorescent minerals worldwide.
-Take a guided tour of the 1,300 ft. tunnel inside the mine, the Zobel Hall Museum, where the miners would start and end their workday, and the Warren Museum with more than 700 fluorescent minerals and objects on display.
-Kids and adults are encouraged to go mining for minerals at the Mine Run Dump and sluicing (aka panning) stations.
+Take a guided tour of the 1,300 ft. tunnel inside the mine, the Zobel Hall Museum, where the miners would start and end their workday, and the Warren Museum, with more than 700 fluorescent minerals and objects on display.
+Kids and adults are encouraged to go mining for minerals at the sluicing (aka panning) stations.

 30 Plant Street, Ogdensburg, NJ 07439

-Did you know that Cape May has the second most extensive collection of Victorian houses, just behind San Francisco?
+Did you know Cape May has the second most extensive collection of Victorian houses, just behind San Francisco?
 The historic district of Cape May is 380 acres with over 600 buildings in this late Victorian-style resort town in New Jersey.
 There is so much more to Cape May with its beaches, lodging, shopping, and top eateries—the town has been hosting tourists since the mid-18th century, and it was considered one of the finest resorts in America by the 19th century.
-And while you are there, don’t miss the nearby Cape May Zoo.
+And don’t miss the nearby Cape May Zoo while you are there.

 513 Washington Street, Cape May, NJ 08204